 The defense argued that the 57-year-old’s injuries were a product of his age.
 However, Juan had never complained of back or neck pain before the accident.

 How the Slip and Fall Affected the Plaintiff

 Following his fall, Juan underwent a course of physical therapy, orthopedic care, and pain management injections to relieve pain--all to no avail.
 He then had to get high-risk back and neck operations, including fusions to his cervical and lumbar spine.

 A spinal cord stimulator implanted in his back now sends electrical pulses to block pain via wires that run from a generator to his spinal cord.
 The generator requires replacing every ten years, showing Juan will need a minimum of two or three additional surgeries to replace it.

-Reifschneider, Garcia and their team worked diligently to ensure Juan received proper compensation for the challenges he’ll face for the rest of his life because of Winn-Dixie’s negligence.
+Reifschneider and her team worked diligently to ensure Juan received proper compensation for the challenges he’ll face for the rest of his life because of Winn-Dixie’s negligence.

 How They Won the Case

 Winn Dixie’s attorneys, Evan Abel and Michael Brand of Cole, Scott, and Kissane in Miami said Juan should have noticed the water and “been extra careful” not to slip, also blaming Juan for wearing flip-flops.

 The defense’s claims didn’t sit well with the jury at trial.
 They also saw Juan’s scar-covered back and the remote control device that sends electrical signals to his spine.

 On September 11, 2018, the jury moved to award Juan and his wife $4,877,775.85.